quicwg/quic-bit-grease/draft-thomson-quic-bit-grease.md

 --- abstract

-This document describes a method for negotiating the requirement to send a fixed value for the second-to-most significant bit in QUIC packets.
+This document describes a method for negotiating the ability to send an arbitrary value for the second-to-most significant bit in QUIC packets.

 --- middle